wutianze/pynq_car/Pynq-Z2_AD_Car/host-guide/train_compile.md

 # Steps
 - Just one single step: Run `./process_train.sh`, you can edit the script to change read/store directories.
 - Now, here comes two methods for you to choose, one is to use the real car to run and test, the other is to use our simulator to test.
-For more information of the simulator, please refer to `sdsandbox/guides/`.
+For more information of the simulator, please refer to `Virtual-Part` guides.